Deafness in Poland: Healthcare

 The Charter of Rights of Disabled Persons was approved by Polish Parliament in 1997.
-Interpreters of sign language work in a variety of translation environments, in a variety of conditions, in a variety of situations, and on a variety of bases.
-Interpreters are available in Poland's hospitals for medical doctor appointments with family physicians, specialists, both in clinics and hospitals.
+Interpreters of sign language work in a variety of translation environments, conditions, situations, and bases.
+Interpreters are available in Poland's hospitals for medical doctor appointments with family physicians, and specialists, both in clinics and hospitals.
 The specific needs and services are education rehabilitation.
-A deaf person in Poland can have access to emergency services with an interpreter.
-Poland and the E.U. have free public healthcare system and with people for disabilities.
-Children with disabilities, young people with severe disabilities, and the elderly are eligible for medical care allowances.
-Pediatric cochlear implants have become easier in Poland since the 1990s by having modifications of the healthcare system.
-There are no laws in place to provide interpreters for deaf patients in Poland.
+A Deaf person in Poland can have access to emergency services with an interpreter.
+Poland and the EU have free public healthcare systems and children with disabilities, young people with severe disabilities, and the elderly are eligible for medical care allowances.
+Pediatric cochlear implants have become more accessible in Poland since the 1990s after modifications of the healthcare system.

 Language endangerment and revitalization

-EGIDS Scale

-Polish Sign Language (PJM) is listed on the Expanded Graded Intergenerational Disruption Scale.